McGonigle History, Family Crest & Coats of Arms

 - Hugh McGonigle, aged 30, who settled in America from Tyrone, Ireland, in 1904

-- Adele McGonigle, aged 22, who emigrated to the United States from Donegal, Ireland, in 1904
+- Adele McGonigle, aged 22, who immigrated to the United States from Donegal, Ireland, in 1904

 - Bridget McGonigle, aged 20, who settled in America from Donegal, Ireland, in 1904

-- Cassie McGonigle, aged 18, who emigrated to the United States from Donegal, in 1906
+- Cassie McGonigle, aged 18, who immigrated to the United States from Donegal, in 1906

 McGonigle Settlers in New Zealand in the 19th Century